BitcoinUnlimited/BitcoinCashSpecification/protocol/blockchain/script.md

 ### Uncategorized

-Please help improve this article by categorizing and describing the following op codes.
+Please help improve this article by catigorizing and describing the following up codes.

 | Hex  | Word |
 | ---- | ---- |